SAP-archive/dbr-tool/USER_GUIDE.md

 #### Outcome

 The outcome of backup is a set of files in the destination directory.
-Every type is stored in a separate file as an array of JSONs.
+Every type is stored in a separate file as an array of extended JSONs.
 The main file `backup.json` is a backup summary generated automatically during backup with details about the performed operations.

 ### Restore

-The restore operation imports data from files into the Document Backup.
+The restore operation imports data from files into the Document Backup service.
 The input for this operation is the backup's destination directory which includes the configuration file called `backup.json` (it's backup's summary file) as well as files with data in form of `UUID.json`.
 If you want to restore only a part of the data (e.g. some selected types), you can limit the input by editing the `backup.json`.